rianhughes/tokemak-quant-project/README.md

+# Quant Project Solution Notes

+Notes outlining how the structure of this code, and the decision process is outlined in Write-Up.md

 # Tokemak Quant Project

 The goal of this project is analyze Uniswap V2 and SushiSwap AMM pools using on-chain data and recommend 10 pools that are expected to have the best risk-adjusted return for a relatively passive investment strategy.